 We aim to ensure that our children’s progress across the EYFS curriculum is good from their individual starting point.
 We strive for children to reach the Early Learning Goals at the end of Reception and to be at least in line with National Expectations.

-At Cooper Perry we use observations to make formative assessments which inform future planning and ensure that all children build on their current knowledge and skills.
+At Cooper Perry we use observations to document a child meeting the next steps in their learning, ensuring that all children build on their current knowledge and skills.
+These help us to make accurate assessments at the end of each term.
 Our assessment judgements are moderated both in school and externally with local schools.
-We are moderated by Staffordshire Local Authority which validates our school judgements.

 By the time our children leave Reception, we strive for them to be independent, passionate and resilient learners who are confident to solve problems and continue their learning journey into Key Stage 1 and beyond.